Geoffrey Berg Partner

-- With Susman Godfrey, represented an oilfield services company against a competitor in a suit involving breaches of fiduciary duties and misappropriation of trade secrets by former employees.
+- Represented an oilfield services company against a competitor in a suit involving breaches of fiduciary duties and misappropriation of trade secrets by former employees.

 - Represented approximately 100 residents who sued over the condition of their apartments and common areas.
 Settled during trial for a confidential sum.
 Cause No. 2003-33350; Michelle Perez, et al. v.
 Pinnacle Realty Management, Inc. d/b/a Pinnacle Realty Management Company and Wentwood Lakeside I, L.P.; In the District Court of Harris County, Texas, 190th Judicial District.

-- With David Berg, represented Samsung Electronics in a suit against Texas Instruments regarding a royalty-related contract dispute.
+- Represented Samsung Electronics in a suit against Texas Instruments regarding a royalty-related contract dispute.
 Settled after three weeks of trial.
 Samsung v.
 Texas Instruments; In the District Court of Fort Bend County, Texas; 268th Judicial District.

-- With Andrew S. Golub, represented an individual against his former employer for disability discrimination.
+- Represented an individual against his former employer for disability discrimination.
 Settled during trial for a confidential amount.
 C.A.
 No. H-02-0108; Walter French v.
 Navasota Industrial Supply, Ltd., In the United States District Court for the Southern District of Texas, Houston Division

-- With Sanford Dow, represented a homeowner whose property had been damaged by a neighboring developer.
+- Represented a homeowner whose property had been damaged by a neighboring developer.
 Settled during trial for a confidential sum.
 Cause No. 762, 351; Iris Silvers vs. Abercrombie Builders, Inc.; In the County Civil Court at Law Number Two (2) of Harris County, Texas.

-- With Sanford Dow, represented a small software development firm against a giant oil services corporation for breach of partnership by implication.
+- Represented a small software development firm against a giant oil services corporation for breach of partnership by implication.
 Cause No. 2003-00451; Offsite Management Systems, LLC vs. FMC Technologies, Inc.; In the 55th Judicial District Court of Harris County, Texas.

-- With Sanford Dow, represented a restaurant in a lease dispute with its landlord.
+- Represented a restaurant in a lease dispute with its landlord.
 Cause No. 2003-50812; Taqueria El Rincon De Mexico, Inc. vs. Milagro Garcia De Lapaz; In the 55th Judicial District Court of Harris County, Texas.

 - Represented a debtor in a commercial loan.
 The defendant, a citizen of Pakistan, did not appear at trial, but Geoff tried it anyway, mitigating the client’s damages.
 Cause No. 2004-10537; Chinkara Capital Limited vs. Proma (USA), Inc. and Tariq Mumtaz; In the 80th Judicial District Court of Harris County, Texas.

-- With David Berg, represented the Chairman of the Board of Regents of Texas A&M University who was accused of misappropriation of state funds.
+- Represented the Chairman of the Board of Regents of Texas A&M University who was accused of misappropriation of state funds.
 Cause No. 24,423085; The State of Texas v.
 Ross Margraves; In the 85th Judicial District Court of Brazos County, Texas.

 Dispositive Motions / Judgments

-- Represented the President and CEO of a publically-traded multi-billion dollar corporation in a shareholder derivative suit.
+- Represented the President and CEO of a publicly-traded multi-billion-dollar corporation in a shareholder derivative suit.
 Suit was dismissed soon after filing on defense motion.